Contents

 Generally, the size of the wooden blocks varying from 200 mm*80 mm to 300 mm*80 mm, and the thickness of these blocks are ranging between 20 mm to 40 mm.

-Read More: Comparisons and Difference Between Asphalt and Bitumen
+Read More: Comparisons and Differences Between Asphalt and Bitumen

 2. Strip flooring

-In this case, base of cement concrete 15 cm thick is laid.
-While laying concrete layer, wooden strips trapezoidal in section are embedded in it by maintaining top level of the strip slightly above the surface of the concrete layer.
-While embedding, wider face of the strips is kept embedded.
-This measure does not allow the strips being dislogged.
+In this case, the base of cement concrete 15 cm thick is laid.
+While laying the concrete layer, wooden strips trapezoidal in section are embedded in it by maintaining the top level of the strip slightly above the surface of the concrete layer.
+While embedding, the wider face of the strips is kept embedded.
+This measure does not allow the strips to be dislodged.
 Once the cement concrete has fully set, timber planks are nailed straightway to the embedded strips.

-While fixing the wooden planks some open space is left between under-side of the planks and upper surface of the concrete layer.
+While fixing the wooden planks some open space is left between the underside of the planks and the upper surface of the concrete layer.
 This open space should be ventilated properly either through the air bricks or in a different way.

 3. Wall plates and sleeper wall flooring

-This type of floor is provided where chances of rise of damp are very likely.
+This type of floor is provided where chances of the rise of dampness are very likely.
 Timber boards are supported on timber joists which in turn remain nailed to wall plates.

 In case the room is very large, intermediate, dwarf walls are constructed to support the joists.
-Intermediate walls are termed as dwarf-walls or sleeper walls.
+Intermediate walls are termed dwarf walls or sleeper walls.

 A longitudinal timber piece is fixed on the top of the sleeper walls and timber joists are nailed to this piece.
 The sleeper walls are generally 10 cm thick and are honey-combed.

-In order to prevent the dampness from rising , a 15 cmm layer of cement concrete is applied covering whole of the area of the floor.
+In order to prevent the dampness from rising, a 15 cm layer of cement concrete is applied covering the whole area of the floor.
 D.P.C is applied throughout the width of the wall immediately below the wall plate.

 The hollow space between the flooring and the concrete is kept properly ventilated by keeping openings in the main wall above ground level.